Education-Numerique/api/docs/index.rst

 ..
-Requests documentation master file, created by sphinx-quickstart on Sun Feb 13 23:54:25 2011.
+LxxL documentation master file, created by sphinx-quickstart on Sun Feb 13 23:54:25 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.